Interstitial Nephritis

 Diagnosis

-The doctor will ask about symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Blood and urine tests will be done to check kidney function.

 Treatments